Betty Careless: Biography

-She takes centre-stage in Louis Peter Boitard's 1739 picture The Covent Garden Morning Frolick, in which she is being chauffeured home in a sedan chair after a night on the town with Captain "Mad Jack" Montague (who rides on the top of the sedan chair) and a motley assortment of her companions, including her personal link-boy, Little Casey.
+She takes centre-stage in Louis Peter Boitard's 1739 picture The Covent Garden Morning Frolick, in which she is being chauffeured home in a sedan chair after a night on the town with Captain "Mad Jack" Montague, who rides on the top of the sedan chair, and a motley assortment of her companions, including her personal link-boy, Little Casey.

 In William Hogarth's A Rake's Progress her name is carved on the steps by an inmate in the final scene.
 According to the notes in the Anecdotes of William Hogarth, this man is William Ellis who was supposed to have been driven mad by his love for Betty.

 In his essay on Dr Johnson, Thomas Babington Macaulay portrays her as the archetypal courtesan, characterising the life of those of "literary character" as precarious, fortunate to be "sometimes drinking champagne and tokay with Betty Careless".
 Careless, alongside many of the other notorious bawds of the early 18th century, may have inspired Mrs Cole in John Cleland's Fanny Hill.

-By early 1735 she had given up her house in Covent Garden (Jane Douglas took it over); she was drinking heavily and could not duplicate the success she had enjoyed as a prostitute when she attempted to run a brothel.
-She announced that she would be opening a "Coffee House" in Prujean's Court at the Old Bailey, but she herself acknowledged that the place was ill-situated for her business and in her advertisement practically begged her customers to continue to visit her.
-The Gentleman's Magazine announced in October 1739 that she had been buried from the poor house.
+By early 1735 she had given up her house in Covent Garden, with Jane Douglas taking it over.
+She was drinking heavily and could not duplicate the success she had enjoyed as a prostitute when she attempted to run a brothel.
+She announced that she would be opening a "Coffee House" in Prujean's Court at the Old Bailey, but she acknowledged that the place was ill-situated for her business, and in her advertisement practically begged her customers to continue to visit her.

+In October 1739, The Gentleman's Magazine announced that she had been buried from the poor house.
 Much later, Fielding recorded her epitaph in The Covent Garden Journal: